thuml/Transolver/Airfoil-Design-AirfRANS/README.md

 # Transolver for Airfoil Design

+**Paper Correction:** There is a typo in our descriptions about evaluation metrics for the physics fields of volume and surface.
+The paper's reported results are MSE (not Relative L2), which is completely the same as the AirfRANS paper.
+We are sincerely sorry for this mistake.

 We test [Transolver](https://arxiv.org/abs/2402.02366) on practical design tasks.
 The airfoil design task requires the model to estimate the surrounding and surface physical quantities of a 2D airfoil under different Reynolds and angles of attacks.

 <p align="center">